BryanJacobs/FIDO2Applet/docs/fido_certification.md

 4.5
 ---
-The authenticator has two methods that reveal whether a Credential ID is registered.
-The first is the CTAP GetAssertion operation, and the second is the CTAP Credential Management operations.
+The authenticator has three methods that reveal whether a Credential ID is registered.
+The first is the CTAP GetAssertion operation, the second is the CTAP Credential Management operations, and the third is the U2F Authenticate operation.

 The GetAssertion operation requires user verification - via a client PIN - to permit an empty AllowList.
 If the AllowList is NOT empty, stored credentials are NOT used.
 This means that GetAssertion requires either a Credential ID or user verification to generate a signature.

 The Credential Management API always requires user verification.

+The U2F Authenticate operation always requires a provided Credential ID.

 So, all methods that reveal a credential require either user verification or a provided Credential ID.